Gi60s/command-line-callback/README.md

 command.evaluate();
 ```

+### config ( commandName [, options ] )

+Get a normalized configuration for the specified command.
+The configuration returned from this function can be passed directly into the callback function that was defined for this command.

+- **commandName** - The name of the command.
+- **options** - An object with key value pairs to pass to the command callback.
+This object will have it's values validated and transformed, but the values will not go through the type parser.

+**Returns** a normalized and validated configuration object.

 ### define ( commandName, callback [, configuration ] )

 Define a git-style command, the function it should call, and the configuration options that link the command line to the callback.